a generation x man sitting with his feet on a desk in an office with headphones on, listening to voice actor audition demos. Auditioning

 Restating is one of the most commonly recommended, but underutilized active listening strategies.
 Restating is when you repeat what’s been said to you by paraphrasing in your own words.
 This helps to steer clear of accidentally assuming you understood what the client has asked of you.
 Sometimes clients are unintentionally unclear.
 So by restating what they’ve asked for, you could help them clarify and provide better direction before you head down the wrong artistic path.

 Reflection is another active listening strategy.
 Reflect on what’s been said by pulling out the points that seemed most important to the client, and confirm that you’re putting the importance on the exact thing that they’ve specified.
-This differs from “restating” because it puts emphasis on areas of the conversation that seemed to be stressed as highly important, and not just the whole conversation in general.
+This differs from “restating” because it emphasizes areas of the conversation that seemed to be stressed as highly important, and not just the whole conversation in general.

 Watch the video below to see what the panelists had to say about the importance of voice actors doubling as production partners.

 Jim makes an incredibly strong point when he says, “Patience leads to trust, and trust leads to speed.”
-Speed was mentioned as a central requirement by the panelists all throughout the discussion.
-In this video, Jim’s emphasis on speed is based around building trust by providing consistent performances.
-Yes, speed means quick communications and 24-hour turnaround times, but for Jim and producers like him, speed also means entrusting a brand voice to a voice actor who is able to quickly take direction and nail the read, “no fuss, no muss.”
+Speed was mentioned as a central requirement by the panelists throughout the discussion.
+In this video, Jim’s emphasis on speed is based on building trust by providing consistent performances.
+Yes, speed means quick communications and 24-hour turnaround times, but for Jim and producers like him, speed also means entrusting a brand voice to a voice actor who can quickly take direction and nail the read, “no fuss, no muss.”
 This suggests that clients are more inclined to build relationships with voice actors they trust and then give those actors all of the voice over projects they have.

 Also, here again, the panelists touch on coaching and receiving direction.
 This time, they help paint a clearer image of how to “receive direction well” when they say voice actors need to display patience with producers who are providing some coaching.